loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 ## The real solution: the two-phase deploy

-The hard truth is that destructive migrations can't be made safe unless the schema stays compatible with both old and new code during the rollout.
+Destructive migrations simply can't be made safe unless the schema stays compatible with both old and new code during the rollout.

-The solution is not infrastructure; it's application patterns.
+The solution lives in your application code, not in your infrastructure.
 The key idea: decouple the code change from the schema change.
 This is known as the Two-Phase Deploy Pattern, also called expand-and-contract, non-breaking migrations, or safe migrations.

 ## Example 1: removing a field safely